ttb3ar/MD4IoT-Health-Check/README.md

 Best to delete the original .json

 ## Setup
-Plcae the application, icon, .enc/.json files, and transaltions folder (not files) in the same directory
+Place the application, icon, .enc/.json files, and transaltions folder (not files) in the same directory

 ## To run
 cd to the directory you have the application saved and: